-Between the attacks on national monuments, relaxed safeguards against offshore oil drilling, weakened wildlife protections, reversed plastic bottle bans, looming budget cuts and increased user fees, America's national parks have had a rough go of it lately.
+Between weakened wildlife protections, reversed plastic bottle bans and budget cuts, America's national parks have had a rough go of it these past few years.

-And adding to the National Park Service's ongoing bad news pile-on, a new study published in the journal Science Advances has found that the air quality in some of the most visited parks — Acadia, Yellowstone, Yosemite and Great Smoky Mountains among them — isn't all that much better (and in some cases worse) than in America's 20 largest metropolitan areas.
+The new report backs up the findings of independent researchers, who found that the air quality in some of the most visited parks — Acadia, Yellowstone, Yosemite and Great Smoky Mountains among them — isn't all that much better (and in some cases worse) than in America's 20 largest metropolitan areas.
+Their work was published in July 2018 in the journal Science Advances.

 Authored by researchers from Iowa State University and Cornell University, the sobering study focuses strictly on ozone, the most widely monitored pollutant in national parks.
 Ozone can be super-beneficial to humans, specifically when found higher several miles above the Earth's surface where it acts as a hole-y stratospheric helper to block harmful ultraviolet rays.
 But at ground level, ozone is undoubtedly "bad" — a health-compromising, smog-generating gas formed when two common pollutants, nitrogen oxides and volatile organic compounds (VOCs), react in sunlight.